-If you’ve recently lost a loved one, or are helping someone who has, we know this is a challenging time.
-We are here to help you with estate administration, New York probate and the inheritance process.
+If you’ve recently lost a loved one, or are helping someone who has, it is a challenging time.
+Robert Adler is here to help you with estate administration, New York probate and the inheritance process.

-Step 1 - Initial consultation -- Our estate administration process begins with a no-fee Initial Telephone Consultation.
+Step 1 - Initial consultation -- The estate administration process begins with an Initial Telephone Consultation.
 When a loved one passes away, it is important that the fiduciary (Executor, Administrator or Trustee) seek legal counsel for guidance through the estate settlement process.
-Contact us today 212-843-4059.
+Call Robert Adler today at 212-843-4059 or 646-946-8327.

-Step 2 - Fact finding stage -- We assist you, the fiduciary (Executor, Administrator or Trustee), in gathering the information we need for the preparation of various documents required for the administration of the estate or trust of the deceased.
+Step 2 - Fact finding stage -- Assist the fiduciary (Executor, Administrator or Trustee) in gathering the information needed for the preparation of various documents required for the administration of the estate or trust of the deceased.

-Step 3 - Opening the Estate -- We will prepare and explain the necessary documents the Executor, Administrator and/or Trustee needs in order to acquire the legal authority to act as fiduciary.
-If the deceased individual died without a Will, we will file an administration proceeding in the applicable New York Surrogate's Court.
-If the deceased individual died with a Will, we will file a probate proceeding in the applicable New York State Surrogate's Court
+Step 3 - Opening the Estate -- Prepare and explain the necessary documents the Executor, Administrator and/or Trustee needs in order to acquire the legal authority to act as fiduciary.
+If the deceased individual died without a Will, file an administration proceeding in the applicable New York Surrogate's Court.
+If the deceased individual died with a Will, file a probate proceeding in the applicable New York State Surrogate's Court